859+ people booked this recently

 Double Marker Test Price at Redcliffe Labs:

-The cost of the double-marker test at Redcliffe Labs starts from Rs 2149 and goes up to Rs 2400.
+The double-marker test at Redcliffe Labs is available for a reasonable price range between 2149 and 2400.
 This price varies from lab to lab, but we at Redcliffe Labs try to keep the prices as reasonable as possible.
 You can get your test done in the comfort of your home from the ISO-certified and NABL-accredited Diagnostic Lab, trusted and recommended by many health providers.

 If you are looking for a place to get tested, you can contact Redcliffe Labs and avail of the doorstep sample collection service.
 You get the sample collected from the comfort of your home and get the reports in a stipulated timeframe